Travelers at BNA take extra precautions against coronavirus

 In a statement to News 2, BNA officials said the airport continues normal operations while keeping in regular contact with the CDC, FAA, TSA, CBP, and medical professionals and industry organizations.
 It added, “it stands ready to implement any operational changes as directed by authorities.”

-Airport officials also encouraged travelers to help with prevention, directing the public to the Center for Disease Control (CDC)’s website and informational page: https://www.cdc.gov/coronavirus/2019-nCoV/index.html
+Airport officials also encouraged travelers to help with prevention, directing the public to the Center for Disease Control (CDC)’s website and informational page.